venkr/bsky-pds-backup/README.md

 ## Caveats & better approaches

 This approach is pretty naive: it just tars up the entire /pds/ folder.
-In theory, this is not safe - if you get unlucky to copy over a `.sqlite` file and a `.sqlite-wal` file in the wrong order, you could end up with database corruption.
+In theory, this is not safe - if you get unlucky to copy over a `.sqlite` file and a `.sqlite-wal` file at different times during a transaction, you could end up with database corruption.
 [Read more here.](https://www.sqlite.org/howtocorrupt.html)

+On the other hand: VPS provider disk snapshots happen at a single point in time, and are usually equivalent to a power outage, hence they're usually safe with SQLite + cannot corrupt the database.

 In practice: I've tested all SQLite databases in a few backups I've made of a PDS with ~20 user accounts, and they've all been perfectly fine.
-You can also validate the integrity of a backup by downloading a backup, untarring it, and running the validate.sh on the resulting /pds/ folder.
+You can also validate the integrity of a backup you make by downloading a backup, untarring it, and running the validate.sh on the resulting /pds/ folder.

 However, as your PDS scales, this may become more error prone, here's some notes about better steps:
 - The included script has a "safe" mode - which stops the PDS server before copying over the files, which should guarantee no SQLite corruption.
 However: this makes your server unavailable for a couple of seconds, which is undesirable.